EURAC-EEBgroup/venticoolpy/README.md

     Fossati V., Belleri A., Van Djik D., A methodology for evaluating the ventilative cooling potential in early-stage building design, AIVC 2023 conference proceedings, Copenhagen, October 2023

+## Acknowledgements
+This work has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101138672 (HeriTACE).
+The calculation methodology implemented in this library has been adopted by CEN/TC 156/WG21 and included in their technical specification on ventilative cooling systems.
+We gratefully acknowledge the WG21 experts for their feedback.